HackYourFuture-CPH/HTML-CSS/Pre-course/readme.md

 <br>

-If you like the `freeCodeCamp` format, you should definitely continue beyond what we ask of you and attain the various relevant certifications - especially by finishing off the Responsive Web Design and Javascript Algorithms and Data Structures!
+If you like the `freeCodeCamp` format, you should definitely continue beyond what we ask of you and attain the various relevant certifications - especially by finishing off the **Responsive Web Design** and **Javascript Algorithms and Data Structures** certifications!

 <br>